renoust/talipot/doc/developer/installation.rst

 .. _installation_win_build:

-Building Tulip
+Building Talipot
 --------------

-To build the Tulip software, return in the MSYS shell and, from the build directory, just enter the command
+To build the Talipot software, return in the MSYS shell and, from the build directory, just enter the command

 .. code-block:: bash